mbartcus/cv/_portfolio/chatbot.md

 </figure>

 As can be seen, the alert was triggered three times in five minutes.
 In the Error section, we have one alert.
 It is also possible to view the query that initiated the alert.
 We look for "not satisfied" in a trace message.
 The alert will be triggered if an item appears three times.

+In future work we can use application insights to:
+ - monitor the number of requests that are made to our bot
+ - monitor the number of errors that are made by our bot (ex: the user does not enter the correct date format)
+ - monitor the number of users that are using our bot
+ - monitor the number of times the user does not finalize the booking process
+ - etc.

 # Deploing the bot in Azure